TD-Addon/StandardsValidator/WARNINGS.md

 ## Scale check
 Items the player can pick up should not be resized in the CS as picking them up resets their size.

+## Deprecated objects
+The extended validator scans cells, inventories, scripts, dialogue filters, and leveled lists for deprecated objects, factions, and classes.
+Taking into account objects marked as deprecated in the CSSE toml file, as well as objects set up to use the deprecated cube, and objects with "deprecated" in their name.